gingerly-ui/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execution permission to owner, group and other
+sets permisions to file hello